processone/rtb/README.md

 ```
 $ ./rtb.sh -detached
 ```
 You will find logs in the `log` directory.
+To monitor the progress open the statistics web page: it's located at `http://this.machine.tld:8080` by default.
+Edit `www_port` option to change the port if needed.

 # Configuration